susielu/d3-legend/docs/color.md

 - generatedLabels: array of generated labels
 - domain: array from input scale
 - range: array from input scale
+The function returns either the label **or** a Promise resolving into label text.
 This allows you to make any custom functions to handle labels.
 An example: [Color - Threshold Scale, Custom Labels](#color-threshold)

 List of [helper functions](#helpers).